vladIsLove-hub/pleasure-tool/README.md

 ![image](https://user-images.githubusercontent.com/60508001/181575987-85f89a37-0dc7-4752-9302-71e1159b69dd.png)

-After downloading `.xlsx` document, open it with Excel and you'll see all your tasks's types in the `Projects` tab.
-Then copy your project tasks's types to `project.types.json` and each of them will be the `key`.
+After downloading `.xlsx` document, open it with Excel and you'll see all your tasknames in the `Projects` tab.
+Then copy your project tasknames to `project.types.json` and each of them will be the `key`.

 ![image](https://user-images.githubusercontent.com/60508001/181576713-f5a489b2-b827-4c68-9baa-44360ad35721.png)